 Self-care comes in many different forms.
 It's easy to say you want to take more time for yourself, but it can be hard to actually find the time.
-You will have to set goals and consciously make the time for self-care.
+You will have to consciously make the time and set self-care goals.
 Complete the following activities to create a self-care plan: